opynfinance/squeeth-monorepo/packages/frontend/src/markdown/terms-of-service.md

 We care about your privacy.
 Please note that when you use the Interface, you are interacting with Blockchain Technology, which provides transparency into your transactions.
 Opyn does not control and is not responsible for any information you make public on Blockchain Technology by either using the Interface or accessing the Protocol.

 The only information we collect from you is your blockchain wallet address, completed transaction hashes, and the digital asset names, symbols, or other blockchain identifiers of the digital assets that you use for transactions.
 We do not collect any personal information from you (e.g., your name or other identifiers that can be linked to you).
-We do, however, use third-party service providers, like Infura, The Graph, and Fathom Analytics.
+We do, however, use third-party service providers, like Alchemy and Fathom Analytics.
 We do not control how these third parties handle your data and you should review their privacy policies to understand how they collect, use, and share your personal information.
 For more information, please see our [Privacy Policy](https://squeeth.opyn.co/privacy-policy).

 We use the Digital wallet address that you use to connect with the Interface to detect, prevent, and mitigate financial crime and other illicit or harmful activities on the Interface.
 For these purposes, we may share the Digital wallet address we collect with blockchain analytics providers.
 We share information with these service providers only so that they can help us promote the safety, security, and integrity of the Interface.
 We do not retain the information we collect any longer than necessary for these purposes.

 If you have additional questions regarding our data privacy practices please visit our [Privacy Policy](https://squeeth.opyn.co/privacy-policy).
 Our Privacy Policy is incorporated by reference into this Agreement.